GreenAI-Uppa/GreenAI-Uppa.github.io/index.md

     <b>&#8226; September, 13th 2021 - Sébastien Loustau</b>, team member, Kick Off GreenAI Uppa
   </summary>
   <p>
     <b>Abstract:</b> Official kick off of the GreenAI UPPA project !
 After presenting the climatic and mathematical motivations (has the earth ever been this hot before ?), we introduce the context and support we have from the public institutions and the SMEs.
 We explain how the team will be organized, and inspired from the best of both worlds.
-Then we take 30 minuts to write our **elevator pitch**.
+Then we take 30 minuts to write our <b>elevator pitch</b>.
 Welcome to Jordy and Matthieu !
 <br>
 <a href="/seminars/sem4.pdf">Slide here</a>
   </p>